-(1) If a candidate attempts to register for an assessment or examination by deception, the Examination Board may decide to nullify the results of previous assessments or examinations and may stop the examination process.

-(2) If a candidate attempts to influence the result of an assessment or examination by deception or by the use of unauthorized aids, the candidate shall receive a fail grade for that assessment or examination.
+- (1) If a candidate attempts to register for an assessment or examination by deception, the Examination Board may decide to nullify the results of previous assessments or examinations and may stop the examination process. - (2) If a candidate attempts to influence the result of an assessment or examination by deception or by the use of unauthorized aids, the candidate shall receive a fail grade for that assessment or examination.
 Examiners shall report cases of plagiarism to the Examination Board.
 If plagiarism has been demonstrated, the relevant module element shall be repeated.
 The Examination Board shall notify the student in writing of its decision.
 A fail grade shall also be awarded to any candidate whose behaviour prevents the orderly conduct of an academic assessment or examination and who is excluded from the assessment or examination after receiving prior warning from the examiner or from a person authorized by the examiner in accordance with Section 13(7).
-Within a period of one month, the candidate may ask the Examination Board to reappraise any decision made pursuant to Subsections (1) and (2).
-If the Examination Board upholds the decision, the candidate shall receive a fail grade for that assessment or examination.
-If the Examination Board does not uphold the decision with respect to disorderly conduct, the relevant academic assessment or examination shall be deemed not to have occurred.
-(3) If a candidate is found to have cheated in an assessment or examination and if this fact only becomes apparent after the examination certificate has been issued, the Examination Board may retroactively amend the grade awarded for the assessment or examination in which the graduate was found to have cheated and may assign a fail grade either for the entire assessment or examination, or for some part thereof.

-(4) In very serious cases of deception (particularly when substantial plagiarism is involved) or in recurring cases, the Examination Board may, after consultation with the student, decide to revoke the student's right of examination.
+Within a period of one month, the candidate may ask the Examination Board to reappraise any decision made pursuant to Subsections 1 and 2.
+If the decision of the Examination Board is upheld, the candidate shall receive a fail grade for that assessment or examination.
+If the decision of the Examination Board with respect to disorderly conduct is not upheld, the relevant academic assessment or examination shall be deemed not to have occurred. - (3) If a candidate is found to have cheated in an assessment or examination and if this fact only becomes apparent after the examination certificate has been issued, the Examination Board may retroactively amend the grade awarded for the assessment or examination in which the candidate was found to have cheated and may assign a fail grade either for the entire assessment or examination, or for some part thereof. - (4) In very serious cases of deception (particularly when substantial plagiarism is involved) or in recurring cases, the Examination Board may, after consultation with the student, decide to revoke the student's right of examination.

-(5) If the registration requirements for an assessment or examination were not met but there was no intentional misrepresentation on the part of the candidate and if this fact only becomes apparent after the assessment or examination certificate has been issued, this defect shall be deemed to have been remedied by the fact that the candidate successfully completed the assessment or examination.
+- (5) If the registration requirements for an assessment or examination were not met but there was no intentional misrepresentation on the part of the candidate and if this fact only becomes apparent after the assessment or examination certificate has been issued, this defect shall be deemed to have been remedied by the fact that the candidate successfully completed the assessment or examination.
 In such cases, the candidate is also bound to accept the result of the assessment or examination if the candidate was awarded a fail grade.
-If a candidate intentionally gained wrongful registration for an assessment or examination, the Examination Board shall decide on any sanctions.

-(6) Before any decision by the Examination Board pursuant to Subsections (1) to (4), the candidate shall have one month in which to make representations about this matter.
-The candidate shall be notified in writing about any decisions made pursuant to Subsections (1) to (4); the letter of notification shall include the reasons for the decision and information on the candidate's right of appeal.
-Decisions pursuant to Subsections (1) to (4) shall be subject to a period of limitation of five years from the date on which the certificate was signed.

-(7) An incorrect formal graduation certificate or an incorrect degree certificate issued in relation to the final assessment phase of the Bachelor's or Master's degree programme shall be revoked and, if applicable, amended and reissued.
+If a candidate intentionally gained wrongful registration for an assessment or examination, the Examination Board shall decide on any sanctions. - (6) Before any decision by the Examination Board pursuant to Subsections 1 to 4, the candidate shall have one month in which to make representations about this matter.
+The candidate shall be notified in writing about any decisions made pursuant to Subsections 1 to 4; the letter of notification shall include the reasons for the decision and information on the candidate's right of appeal.
+Decisions pursuant to Subsections 1 to 4 shall be subject to a period of limitation of five years from the date on which the certificate was signed. - (7) An incorrect certificate of graduation or an incorrect examination certificate issued in relation to the final assessment phase of the Bachelor's or Master's degree programme shall be revoked and, if applicable, amended and reissued.

-Section 19

-Recognition of previous periods of study and earlier coursework and examination credits
+Section 19 Recognition of previous periods of study and earlier coursework and examination credits